 Furthermore, we have carried out an evaluative study into how best to support our most vulnerable children.
-We also have a nurture group running one afternoon a week and have Nurture Hubs running at lunchtimes, where vulnerable children can have their lunch and play amongst a smaller group and learn new skills.
-Our school ELSA continues to work with children across several afternoons a week, either 1:1 or in small groups.
+We also have a forest school nurture group running one afternoon a week and have a Nurture Hub running at lunchtimes, where vulnerable children can have their lunch and play amongst a smaller group and learn new skills.
+Our school ELSA continues to work with children one day a week, either 1:1 or in small groups.